twho/material-design-widgets-lite-ios/README.md

 - Widget classes are made to be **open**, which gives you flexibility to create your own.
 - Instead of pull down the entire package, you can also copy the source of any widget you need independently.
 - If you decide to just use one of the widgets, you can follow below **usage** for instructions on which files you need for that specific widget.
+- We support **storyboard**!
+Check demo project for more implementation details.

 ## Requirements
 - Swift 5.0